just-boris/build-proxy/README.md

 * port (default: 3000) – if you don't want to run server on defuault port, run on any another
 * routes (required) – key-value pair, defines your actions for routes.
 Key can be any valid express url expression.
 Value will be passed into your callback, when attempt to this route will be occurred
-* cooldownTime (default: 0) – time in millisecond when your recently built files should be considered as valid.
-Is is useful when you have a lot of result files and one task and want to build and load them all with one callback

 ## Epilogue